AlexAegis/pont/readme.md

 My common usecase for this is checking package managers.
 So I can have a separate install script for `pacman` systems, `apt` systems and `xbps` systems.
 And each will only execute on their respective platforms.

+For variables, it's for things that cant be checked by a simple presence of an executable.
+Like if I want to run a script only on `wsl`, or `arch` I can name my script like `1.user.$wsl.sh`.

 #### Fallback